iChristGit/OpenWebui-Tools/README.md

 llama-server --jinja --chat-template-kwargs "{\"enable_thinking\":false}"
 ```

 The `--chat-template-kwargs "{\"enable_thinking\":false}"` flag lets the filter set the budget dynamically per request.
-That's it — done forever.

 The `--jinja` flat enables Jinja chat template processing, required for Qwen3.5's think block

 Enable the function and set it as default for your qwen3.5 models if you want the default to be thinking enabled.